janwilmake/monacobro/README.md

 - url has: inlay with tokencount, orange underline color style, goto button, hover title+description+og-image
 - on every edit, content should load in new monacobro-data object just like with textarea, so new urls get added quickly.

-Having this will open the door to something much more interesting: a background agent, gathering suggestions and caching those!
-Perfect to use the Task API for!
+Having this will open the door to something much more interesting: a background agent, gathering suggestions and caching those, then showing them inline in the markdown!
+It may be interesting to use the Task API for this!